-This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of zero (0) points out of a possible ten (10) points in this category; a score much lower than other employee's within her competitive level.
-Employee disagrees with the principal's evaluation.
-However, Employee has failed to provide credible evidence that would bolster a score in this area, such as proof of degrees obtained pertinent to his/her work, licenses or other specialized education.
-Also, the principal of Ballou Senior High School was given the discretion to complete Employee's CLDF and determine how much points to award based on her observation and evaluation.
+Although Employee provided some evidence that would bolster a score in this area, such as proof of degrees obtained pertinent to her work, licenses or other specialized education, there is no evidence to show that the principal did not take these into account.
+Also, the principal of Brookland Elementary School was given the discretion to complete Employee's CLDF and determine how much points to award based on her observation and evaluation.